loadload00/almond-web/README.md

 A real-time chat in Web.

-Using Webcodes Api Audio and Video Encode/Decode.
+Using Webcodes Api processing Audio and Video Encode/Decode.

 Using Webtransport to transmits Protocol Buffers data packets.